 Musical modes are just holes

 When you listen to some melody, your brain doesn’t perceive the notes in terms of their absolute pitch.
 Instead, it perceives each note based on how far away it is from the tonic - the first (or root) note of the scale.
-Tonic is an anchor everything revolves around.
-Our brain particularly likes it when the melody ends (or “resolves”) on a tonic.
+Tonic is the anchor everything revolves around.
+Our brain particularly likes it when the melody ends (or “resolves”) on the tonic.

-“Twinkle twinkle little star” can be played starting from any note (C, D, E, etc.), as long as it’s played like this (counting only the notes of the key, CDEFGAB, and not the semitones in between):
+“Twinkle twinkle little star” can be played starting from any note (C, D, E, etc.), as long as it’s played like this (counting only the notes of the major key and not the semitones in between):

 1st, 1st, 5th, 5th, 6th, 6th, 5th, [pause], 4th, 4th, 3rd, 3rd, 2nd, 2nd, 1st